The role of good

 Eating healthy, nutritious food is an important part of feeling well and managing symptoms of multiple sclerosis (MS).
-In MS, the immune system attacks the central nervous system, blocking or interrupting nerve signals and causing symptoms like:
+In MS, the immune system attacks the central nervous system, blocking or interrupting nerve signals and causing symptoms such as:

 - movement problems